-Types of Mothers with Munchausen Syndrome by Proxy
+Types of Women with Munchausen Syndrome by Proxy

-There are 3 types of patient characters involved in this form of abuse (Libow and Schreier, 1986): help seekers, doctor addicts, and active inducers.
+Three types of patients are involved in this form of abuse (Libow and Schreier, 1986): help seekers, doctor addicts, and active inducers.

-The help seekers are often anxious-depressive personality types that flee from a violent situation or excessive demands.
+The help seekers are often anxious-depressive personality types that avoid violent situations or excessive demands.
 If they receive help, they usually refrain from abuse, as they are primarily concerned with receiving care and attention.

 The doctor addicts usually go with their older children from one doctor to another.
-They invent symptoms and break off treatments frequently, especially psychiatric measures.
+They invent symptoms and break off treatments frequently, especially psychiatric treatments.

 The active inducers provoke symptoms in their child and then resist treatments.

-Since it is a rare disease, there are also few studies on this.
-In an elaborate study, a professor of Psychiatry from Würzburg, Martin Krupinski and his team interviewed 379 clinics in Germany and about half of the clinics participated.
+There are few studies on Munchausen syndrome by proxy since it is a rare disease.
+In an elaborate study, a professor of Psychiatry from Würzburg, Martin Krupinski, and his team interviewed 379 clinics in Germany, and about half of the clinics participated.

 During an observation period of 11 years, 190 cases were documented, which were suspected to be Munchhausen syndrome by proxy.
 Half of these cases were verified.

-On the other hand, there is uncertainty on the part of the medical staff in the diagnosis.
-There are symptoms similar to those of other mental disorders such as somatoform and hypochondriacal disorders.
-Often, it is accepted also a not yet recognized or atypical symptom.
+On the other hand, there is uncertainty on the part of the medical staff regarding the diagnosis as the symptoms of the condition are similar to those of other mental disorders such as somatoform and hypochondriacal disorders.
+Often, it is accepted as a ‘not yet recognized’ or atypical symptom.

-If there is a suspicion of the presence of Munchausen syndrome by proxy, a careful procedure is required.
-Without a trusting relationship, it is very difficult to persuade the mother to undergo treatment, so that ultimately no interventions are possible because she changes the doctor or even moves out.
-However, damage to the child must also be prevented.
+Care is required if Munchausen syndrome by proxy is suspected.
+Without a trusting relationship, it is very difficult to persuade patients to undergo treatment, as ultimately no interventions are possible because they change the doctor or even move out.
+However, injury to the child must also be prevented.

 The most secure proof is probably a video recording.
-This idea was conceived almost 20 years ago by the Londoner pediatrician Christian Poets and proved to some mothers.
+This idea was conceived almost 20 years ago by the Londoner pediatrician, Christian Poets.

 While surveillance cameras in hospitals in the USA and the UK are now becoming more common, Germany is still lacking in this regard.
-It is necessary to install information signs in the corridor, in order not to violate people’s rights; however, the perpetrators would already be warned.
+It is necessary to install information signs in the corridor, in order not to violate people’s rights; however, perpetrators would already be alerted.

-Ultimately, an intervention must be done in close consultation with authorities, ranging from psychiatric care, temporary separation of perpetrators and victims, to the government taking custody of the child.
+Ultimately, an intervention is necessary in close consultation with authorities, ranging from psychiatric care and the temporary separation of perpetrators and victims, to the government taking custody of the child.